tjeb/XTST/README.md

     xsl_file=<filename (relative to path of xtst.properties file)>
     xsd_file=<filename (relative to path of xtst.properties file)>

 xsd_file is optional, keyword and xsl_file are mandatory.
+You can also specify multiple xsd files with the keywords xsd_file1= to xsd_file10=.

 XTST will load document handlers for all the xtst.properties files it finds, and will use communication protocol 2, which supports selecting the correct handler.

+Be warned: at this moment, XTST will fail and exit if the xsl or xsds cannot be parsed, or if a keyword is used twice.